 - Parents, young people and children will be informed that information is kept securely and will not be passed on to anyone else without their permission.

 Information storage office procedures

 - No information provided by a parent, young person or child should be stored without their permission.

 a) All information relating to calls of concern from parents, young people and children must be recorded on the SENDIASS Southend agreed Case Recording Database.

 b) The Case Recording Database should not be accessible by the local authority and should only be accessible by SENDIASS staff.

 c) Access to the Case Recording Database is password protected.

 - Computer screens should not be left unattended with confidential information about parents, young people or children visible.

 - Computer screens should be locked when left unattended.

-- Information from ‘Written’ materials, either electronic or paper, should be loaded onto the Case Recording Database as soon as possible.
+- Information from ‘Written’ materials, either electronic or paper, should be only be uploaded onto the Case Recording Database if they are relevant to the advice and support being provided, or if they relate to Safeguarding.
 The original ‘Written’ paper materials should be disposed of in the locked confidential waste bins to be shredded.